Yanhuanjin/JDFTx_scripts/README.md

 # JDFTx_scripts
-Some scripts to create the input file for JDFTx: Using the POSCAR
+Some scripts to create the input file for JDFTx: Using the POSCAR or .xsd

 ## Introdution